 103 Energy Management with IoT

 In today’s world, energy efficiency is no longer a luxury, it’s a necessity.
-Whether you’re a homeowner, or business owner managing your energy use means saving money.
+Whether you’re a homeowner, or business owner, managing your energy use means saving money.

 Imagine your house is like a team, and energy is like the team’s supplies.
 Sometimes, the team wastes supplies without realizing it.
 This is where cool gadgets called IoT devices come in.
+IoT stands for “Internet of Things.”
+These are devices that connect to the internet and can send information.
+In energy management, they act like smart assistants for your home’s energy use.

 Imagine a sensor on your fridge that tells you when the door is left open.
 That way, you don’t waste energy keeping cold air in when it’s escaping!
-IoT sensors can be placed on lights, appliances, and even power strips to see which ones use the most energy.

 What is IoT?